Bayes-assisted Confidence Regions: Focal Point Estimator and Bounded-influence Priors

-The Laplace prior for the mean parameter $\theta$ of a Gaussian likelihood is widely used in Bayesian inference, and the credible regions it induces have been studied extensively \citep{Pericchi1992}.
-For this reason, it constitutes a convenient case study to compare FAB-CRs and credible regions, and the corresponding focal points, which generally differ.
-In particular, the Bayesian $(1-\alpha)$ highest posterior density (HPD) region under the Laplace prior admits as a focal point the maximum a posteriori (MAP) estimator, which is given by
+The Laplace prior also helps clarify the relationship between FAB-CRs, Bayesian credible regions, and the corresponding focal points, which generally differ.
+The focal point of the Bayesian $(1-\alpha)$ highest posterior density (HPD) region under the Laplace prior is the maximum a posteriori (MAP) estimator, which is given by

-Since $\widehat\theta^\FAB(y) \neq \widehat\theta^\MAP(y)$, the FAB-CR and the Bayesian HPD region differ for finite $y$.
-This is shown in \cref{fig:fab_gaussian_bounded_cc}, which reports FAB-CR $p$-value functions and focal points (i.e.~posterior means) for the priors used in \cref{fig:fab_gaussian_bounded}, as well as the corresponding MAP estimates, indicated with triangular markers.

-As expected, for small non-zero values of $y$ (e.g.~$y=1$), FAB and MAP estimates may differ.
-Furthermore, as shown by~\citet{Pericchi1992}, we have